Ochan-LOKIDORMOI/Capstone_final_project/README.md

 ## 🌾 Kulinda Shamba: AI Wildlife Detection System

-Linda Shamba is a real-time AI-powered system that detects wildlife encroaching on farms.
-When an animal is detected via camera or image upload, the system sends an SMS alert to the registered farmer to take immediate action.
-The system also logs all detections in a dashboard and provides insights for analysis.
+- Linda Shamba which means "Protect the farm" is a real-time system that detects wildlife encroaching on farms.
+- When an animal is detected via camera or image upload, the system sends an SMS alert to the registered farmer to take immediate action.
+- The system also logs all detections in a dashboard and provides insights for analysis.

 ---